 - 4.2.1.
 Once the inspector has received the school's evidence, they will write the PIP, which will include the inspection LOE.
+This is so that the school has insight into the type of evidence that the inspectors requires.
 They will use the evidence provided by the school, as well as the school website and other publicly available information. - 4.2.2.
 The inspector will email the PIP to the school 48 hours before the start of the inspection. - 4.2.3.
-The day before the inspection, the inspector will telephone the headteacher to clarify their understanding of the LOE and to finalise the timetable.
+The day before the inspection, the inspector will telephone the headteacher to clarify understanding of the LOE and to finalise the timetable.